 This should result in reduced numbers of Looked After Children and better outcomes for children and their families.
 The Children's Services Sub Committee and the Cabinet Scrutiny Committee have been fully involved in the proposals all of which have been agreed by the Cabinet.
-This work has further continued in 2012/13 providing senior officer direction, challenge and support for the delivery of the Children's Improvement Programme; to monitor and identify the financial impact and implications of the improvement priorities are communicated effectively both internally and externally.
+This work has further continued in 2012/13 providing senior officer direction, challenge and support for the delivery of the Children's Improvement Programme; to monitor and identify the financial impact and implications of the improvement work within the context of the Forward Financial Plan; and to ensure key improvement priorities are communicated effectively both internally and externally.